ray.data.Dataset.iter_torch_batches#

 • local_shuffle_seed – The seed to use for the local random shuffle.

-An iterator over Torch Tensor batches.
+An iterable over Torch Tensor batches.